celestiaorg/docs/developers/blobstream-x-deploy.md

-# Non-canonical Blobstream X deployments
+# New Blobstream X deployments

-If you want to deploy Blobstream X to a new chain, where a canonical Succinct Gateway contract does not exist, you need to do the following.
+If you want to deploy Blobstream X to a new chain, where a Gateway contract does not exist, you need to do the following.

 If Succint Gateway already exists on this chain, you can skip this step.